michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-01-27-nonresident-and-eip3.md

 >  2. Write on the check/money order made payable to "U.S. Treasury" and write Third EIP, and the taxpayer identification number (social security number, or individual taxpayer identification number) of the recipient of the check.
 >  3. Include a brief explanation of the reason for returning the EIP.

-The IRS address to send the check depends where you live, and the above provided a link has a table.
+The IRS mailing address for returning the payment depends on where you live, and the link provided in the instructions contains a table with the appropriate locations.

 [arpa]: https://www.govinfo.gov/content/pkg/PLAW-117publ2/pdf/PLAW-117publ2.pdf
 [irc]: https://www.taxnotes.com/research/federal/usc26/6428B